Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion: Conclusion

 Using observational constraints from COBE/FIRAS and projected sensitivities from PIXIE, we derived stringent upper bounds on the flavor-specific self-interaction coupling strength \(g_{\nu_{\mu}}\) for muon neutrinos as a function of mediator mass \(m_{\phi}\).
-Our key results are: \begin{enumerate} \item For UHE neutrinos at 1 PeV, the PIXIE-projected bounds yield \(g_{\nu_{\mu}} \lesssim 1.3 \times 10^{-4}\) ($\mu$-distortion) and \(g_{\nu_{\mu}} \lesssim 1.5 \times 10^{-4}\) ($y$-distortion), improving upon FIRAS constraints by an order of magnitude. \item The bounds remain constant for \(m_{\phi} \ll \sqrt{s}\) (where \({s} \approx {2 m_{\nu_{\mu}} E_{\nu}}\) is the center-of-mass energy) but exhibit a characteristic kink near \(m_{\phi} \sim \sqrt{s}\), where the cross-section peaks.
-For \(m_{\phi} \gg \sqrt{s}\), the constraints relax proportionally to \(m_{\phi}\). \item Increasing the UHE neutrino energy (e.g., to 100 PeV) shifts the kink to higher \(m_{\phi}\) and relaxes the bounds. \item We also present a scenarios with unequal couplings \(g_{\nu_{\mu}} \neq g_{\mu}\), where $g_\mu=5\times10^{-4}$ \cite{PhysRevD.105.L051702}, which explains the excess in the anomalous magnetic moment of the muon \cite{PhysRevLett.126.141801}.
-In this case, the upper bounds on the coupling parameter found to be $3.1\times10^{-5}$ ($\mu$-type) and $5.2\times10^{-5}$ ($y$-type) using the PIXIE-projected bounds, which is an improvement on FIRAS bounds by two orders of magnitude. \end{enumerate} For the comparison, we have also presented existing bounds from Big Bang Nucleosynthesis (BBN), rare kaon decays (\(K \to \mu\nu\phi\)), and resolutions to the Hubble tension and muon \((g-2)\) anomaly.
+Our key results for $f_\chi=1$ are: \begin{enumerate} \item{ For UHE neutrinos at 1 PeV, the PIXIE-projected bounds yield \(g_{\nu_{\mu}} \lesssim 1.0 \times 10^{-3}\) ($\mu$-distortion) and \(g_{\nu_{\mu}} \lesssim 3.8 \times 10^{-4}\) ($y$-distortion), improving upon FIRAS constraints by an order of magnitude.} \item The bounds remain constant for \(m_{\phi} \ll \sqrt{s}\) (where \({s} \approx {2 E_{\nu_{\mu}} E_{\nu}}\) is the center-of-mass energy) but exhibit a characteristic kink near \(m_{\phi} \sim \sqrt{s}\), where the cross-section peaks.
+For \(m_{\phi} \gg \sqrt{s}\), the constraints relax proportionally to \(m_{\phi}\). \item Increasing the UHE neutrino energy (e.g., to 100 PeV) shifts the kink to higher \(m_{\phi}\) and relaxes the bounds. \item We also present a scenario with unequal couplings \(g_{\nu_{\mu}} \neq g_{\mu}\), where $g_\mu=5\times10^{-4}$ \cite{PhysRevD.105.L051702}, which explains the excess in the anomalous magnetic moment of the muon \cite{PhysRevLett.126.141801}. {In this case, the upper bounds on the coupling parameter are found to be $1.5\times10^{-3}$ ($\mu$-type) and $2.8\times10^{-4}$ ($y$-type) using the PIXIE-projected bounds, which is an improvement on FIRAS bounds by two orders of magnitude.} \item {Reducing the value of \(f_\chi\) by order of \(10^1\) relaxes the constraints by a factor of approximately 1.8 when \(g_{\nu_{\mu}} = g_{\mu}\).
+When \(g_{\nu_{\mu}} \neq g_{\mu}\), the bounds are relaxed by a factor of about three.} \end{enumerate} For comparison, we have also presented existing bounds from { the BBN bounds on $\Delta N_{\rm eff}$, CMB anisotropy bounds}, rare kaon decays (\(K \to \mu\nu\phi\)), resolutions to the Hubble tension and muon \((g-2)\) anomaly.
 Our analysis demonstrates that CMB spectral distortions serve as a powerful, complementary probe of neutrino self-interactions beyond the Standard Model.
 Future missions like PIXIE could improve sensitivity by three orders of magnitude, offering unprecedented insights into neutrino physics, dark matter properties, and cosmological energy injection mechanisms.